 Read-only access to Quicken For Mac financial data: transactions, spending, and portfolios.

-An MCP server that gives Claude read-only access to your Quicken For Mac financial data.
-Also listed on the MCP Server Registry.
-Ask Claude about your accounts, transactions, spending by category, monthly trends, and more.
+A Claude Skill + MCP server that gives Claude read-only access to your Quicken For Mac financial data.
+Ask Claude about your accounts, transactions, spending by category, monthly trends, investment holdings, and more.

 The database is always opened read-only — your Quicken data is never modified.

-Quicken For Mac must be open while using this server.
+Quicken For Mac must be open while using either the skill or the MCP.
 Quicken encrypts its database file when the app is closed — the data is only readable while Quicken is running.

 Quicken For Mac stores data in a Core Data SQLite database inside a .quicken bundle in your Documents folder (e.g., ~/Documents/MyFinances.quicken/data).
-This MCP server reads that database directly and exposes 8 query tools to Claude.
+The skill teaches Claude how to query that database directly; the MCP server is a thin wrapper that exposes eight prepackaged queries as tools.

 claude mcp add quicken -- npx -y quicken-mac-mcp